monkeymatt0/crypto_pay/README.md

 This will automatically install all the dependency needed for the project to work properly

-### Purpose
+### BE - Purpose

-The purpose of the backend is really simple, store the transaction detail:
+The purpose of the backend is really simple, store the transactions' details:

 - transaction hash
 - sender address